kehvinbehvin/v1_practice/README.md

 * Remember to add rest_framework to settings.py file in main project

+Install dotenv for .env for Django's Secret Key

+- pipenv install python-dotenv
+- touch .env

+* add SECRET_KEY value to your .env file
+* Remember to add SECRET_KEY to your config vars/ env vars in your heroku/vercel

+* Remember to add
+  '''
+  import os
+  from dotenv import load_dotenv

+  load_dotenv()
+  SECRET_KEY = os.getenv('SECRET_KEY')
+  '''

 Install Prostgres adapter for python -> psycopg2

+- Note that this is only for MacOS

-- pipenv install psycopg2
+* pipenv install psycopg2

-* Remember to configure Database engine and name in settings.py file in main project
+- Remember to configure Database engine and name in settings.py file in main project
-* Configure a local db for your project so that you have a local database to play with
+- Configure a local db for your project so that you have a local database to play with
   - 'ENGINE': 'django.db.backends.postgresql_psycopg2'
   - 'NAME': 'your_db_name'